 OSHA Officially Delays Crane Certification Until 2017 The Occupational Safety and Health Administration (OSHA) has officially delayed the implementation of crane certification requirements impacting the sign and visual communications industry.
 When the original rule was first announced in 2010, all crane operators were required to be certified by November 10th, 2014.
 As of this new announcement, the date of compliance has been pushed back three years to November 10th, 2017.
 The announcement was made last week and can be found here.
+Thankfully, many companies like those that offer crane hire Guildford are already certified.

 As the rule indicates, OSHA intends to address the issues of crane operator certification and safe operation in the interim period.